-However, as with any type in the Pokemon game series, Ghost-types can be countered and have their own set of weaknesses that can be exploited.
-When you face a Ghost-type Pokemon in battle, here’s what you need to know to survive the encounter – and to win.
+Just like every type in the series, however, Ghost-types can, of course, have their own set of weaknesses and they can be countered.
+Now that Pokemon Scarlet and Violet are with us, here’s what you need to know to survive an encounter with a Ghost-type Pokemon – and to come out victorious.

 - Ghost-type Pokemon weaknesses